 Students learn elements of Storytelling, Improvisation and Call and Response in American Music through a brilliant mix of TedTalk-style interactive lecture with an exciting live band.
 During SANKOFA, students learn about oral tradition through the West African storyteller/poet known as the Griot; explore coded language in Spirituals; discover improvisation in Jazz; learn call and response in Reggae, and party with their teachers to classic Hip Hop.
 Developed by Pierce Freelon, a college professor, hip hop artist, and father of two, the curriculum is entertaining and informative for all ages.
 SANKOFA is tailored by tone, vocabulary and interactions suited to Elementary, Middle or High School audiences and consistently lauded as “the best assembly EVER” by students and faculty alike.
-Schools who booked SANKOFA in 2015-16 said: “The Beast is a truly engaging musical group which teaches African-American history in a fun, effective way.
+One school who booked SANKOFA said: “The Beast is a truly engaging musical group which teaches African-American history in a fun, effective way.
 They are wonderful musicians and story-tellers.”

 Both in-person and virtual (live and pre-recorded) options are available for this program.